DivvyPayHQ/devops-exercise/README.md

 ## DevOps Exercises

-#### Bonus Exercise: Ansible
-Objective: Configure your fresh EC2 Instance with a complete installation of Minikube using Ansible.
-- Require no user input beyond launching the Ansible Playbook
-- Ansible Playbook should include all the steps necessary to install Minikube.

 ### Exercise: Infrastructure as Code
 #### Terraform
 Objective: Create terraform file to deploy a T2.Micro EC2 instance, including VPC Networking and Security Groups